open-easyrtc/open-easyrtc/docs/easyrtc_changelog.md

 Fixes:

- - API - The mozRTCSessionDescription object didn't used to work properly in Firefox.
+ - JS Client - The mozRTCSessionDescription object didn't used to work properly in Firefox.
 Now it appears to be required.
- - API - When initMediaSource is called, the API creates a temporary video object to determine the pixel dimensions of the local camera.
+ - JS Client - When initMediaSource is called, the API creates a temporary video object to determine the pixel dimensions of the local camera.
 Until this version, that video object wasn't being explicitly destroyed, which resulted in a feedback shriek in Firefox and the most recent versions of Chrome.
 The temporary video object is now being destroyed.

 v0.7.0